vPeteWalker/midway/db/aag/aag.rst

 - Production databases require high levels of availability to prevent downtime
 - Era makes the deployment of complex, clustered databases as easy (and as fast) as single instance databases

+???

+- Existing databases can be easily onboarded into Era, and turned into templates
+- Existing brownfield databases can also be registered with Era
+- Profiles allow administrators to provision resources based on published standards
+- Customizable recovery SLAs allow you to tune continuous, daily, and monthly RPO based on your app's requirements
+- Era provides One-click provisioning of multiple database engines, including automatic application of database best practices